SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Telegram Commands

-Telegram bots in P.A.N.I.C. serve two purposes.
+Telegram bots in PANIC serve two purposes.
 As mentioned above, they are used to send alerts.
 However they can also accept commands that allow you to check the status of the alerter (and its running monitors), snooze or unsnooze calls, mute or unmute periodic alive reminders, and conveniently get Cosmos explorer links to validator lists, blocks, and transactions.

 <img src="./IMG_TELEGRAM_COMMANDS.png" alt="telegram_commands"/>